 All four restaurants come together at Sweet Octopus to create a one-stop shop for Asian food lovers.

 “Because it’s like an octopus,” Ho said about the restaurant’s name.
 “They have so many legs.
 They created this for the variety of people who come in.
 It’s not like you just get Asians.
 That’s why you have ramen, you have poke, you have empanadas, you have boba teas.”

-In the near future, such as the spring or summer, Ho said the restaurant hopes to offer a patio, games, seven new wines, local beer and more Sake, perhaps just in time for Duluth’s Fridays-N-Duluth featuring food trucks, entertainment and more.
+In the future, such as spring or summer, Ho said the restaurant hopes to offer a patio, games, seven new wines, local beer and more Sake, perhaps just in time for Duluth’s Fridays-N-Duluth featuring food trucks, entertainment and more.

 “Supporting local is one of the things we believe in,” Ho said.
 “You support them, they support you.”

 Menu: Along with offering a variety of items inspired by Thai and Japanese cuisine, Ho said there is a secret menu with sushi corn dogs, sushi pizza and sushi donuts.